Author: Marek Herde <marek.herde@uni-kassel.de>

 X = np.insert(X, 0, values=1, axis=1)

-# Compute and normalize probabilities.
+# Compute logits and normalize to probabilities.

-if self.W_ is not None:
+if self.W_ is None:

 else:

-return P
+return P_class

-return P_annot
+return tuple(out)